-2003-04 survey data.
-This figure is the counterpart to Figure 6 in the baseline government-mandated redistribution mode.
-In contrast to the Philippine government-mandated reform, the market-based one cannot account for the post-reform distributions.
-The reason is that the ceiling on farm size in combination with the adjustment in the rental price of land induces a concentration of farms in the 1-2 and particularly 2-5 hectare bins under the ceiling.
+The fact that the market-based redistribution cannot account for the reality of the CARP in the Philippines is further confirmed by the distributional implications of this mode of redistribution.
+Figure 7 shows the distributional properties of the reform for the number of farms (Panel A), the amount of land (Panel B), value added per worker relative to the average (Panel C), hired labor-to-land ratio relative to the average (Panel D) by farm size category, against the corresponding distributions in the 2003-04 survey data.
+The figure is the counterpart of Figure 6 for the government-mandated redistribution.
+It is clear that in contrast to the government-mandated reform, the market-based redistribution cannot account for the post-reform distributions.
+The reason is that the fully enforced ceiling on farm size in combination with the adjustment in the rental price of land induces a concentration of farms in the 1-2 and particularly 2-5 hectare bins under the ceiling that is not observed in the data.
+This reinforces the importance of the government intervention in the land market and redistribution of excess land for the aggregate consequences of the land reform.